 After taking a year off to explore life in the culinary industry, Haley began volunteering as an Americorps VISTA.
 Her background working with children and her desire to learn more about NPOs led her to team up with Space of Her Own and Space of His Own (SOHO), one-on-one creative mentoring programs that incorporate the arts to support 5th-grade at-risk youth.

-After Americorps, Haley worked for 6 months as a Youth Service Coordinator at the Alexandria Court Service Unit, a partner of SOHO.
+Following Americorps, Haley worked for 6 months as a Youth Service Coordinator at the Alexandria Court Service Unit, a partner of SOHO.
 Haley taught youth on probation, as well as youth diverted from court proceedings, essential life skills.
 As she worked, Haley began to understand her passion for helping others, and also decided she wanted to get herself abroad.

 In summer 2015, she applied for Peace Corps.
 She worked as a Community and Organizational Development Volunteer with the “Miras-Moldova” Public Association in Comrat, Gagauzia, Moldova.
 Her main tasks were building organizational capacity, cultural reporting, recruiting local volunteers and developing/co-coordinating a Journalism Mentoring Program for local youth.
 Beyond forging great friendships and cooking (a lot), she kind of wrote, sometimes.

 Haley is now a first-year master’s student with Harvard’s Russian, Eastern European and Central Asian (REECA) program.